George Washington Biography

 His father died when he was 11, and he became the ward of Lawrence Washington, his half-brother.
 Augustine had three children with his first wife, Jane, who died in 1729.
 Lawrence inherited Little Hunting Creek Plantation.
 Lawrence was married to Anne Fairfax, the daughter of Colonel William Fairfax.
 Fairfax had political connections and had been an appointee of the British Crown in the Bahamas and the Colonies.

-At the at of 16, in 1748, Washington helped survey Virginia’s western frontier.
+At the of 16, in 1748, Washington helped survey Virginia’s western frontier.
 He spent the next few years surveying land and received an appointment as the official surveyor of Culpepper County, Virginia.

 He inherited Mount Vernon in 1752.
 Lawrence died in July from tuberculosis.
 Soon after, his only heir, his daughter Sarah, also died.
 This left the estate to Washington.
 He was 20 years old at the time.
 Adding to his responsibilities, Virginia’s Lieutenant Governor, Robert Dinwiddie, appointed him as major in the Virginia militia.

 In late October 1753, Dinwiddie sent Washington, along with escorts, to a French fort — Fort Le Boeuf — in northern Pennsylvania.
 Washington’s mission was to deliver a warning to the French and tell them to leave British territory.
 Although the French refused to leave, they graciously hosted Washington and his small party for three days.
-During the time, Washington took detailed notes about the fort.
+During that time, Washington took detailed notes about the fort.
 When Washington left, he took with him a letter from the commander of the fort, Jacques Legardeur de Saint-Pierre.
 The letter was to be delivered to Dinwiddie, and the message was for Dinwiddie to deliver his demand to the Major General of New France, which was in the capital, Quebec City.